taras-d/my-words/README.md

-# My words
+# my-words

-An app that collects words and saves in the local database (sqlite)
+Desktop application that helps to collect and repeat words

 ## Install
 ```bash